-Contributory Negligence and Intoxication
+Contributory Negligence and Intoxication:

 It is well known around the world, that “Aussies” enjoy a drink or two.
 Whether it is a glass of wine, or sharing a cold beer with your mate, drinking alcohol is a part of the Australian culture unfortunately.
-Due to this culture, there have been many instances in which people have been involved in an accident, and have sustained an injury whilst intoxicated.
+Due to this culture, there have been many instances in which people have been involved in a public liability accident, and have sustained an injury whilst intoxicated.
 Injured persons that find themselves in these situations often believe that they have no right to damages, due to the level of their intoxication at the time of the injury.
 This is a common misconception, and by looking at the Civil Liability Act 2002 (NSW), and with reference to case law, intoxicated persons may still have a right to compensation.

 Civil Liability Act 2002 (NSW)